roonstott/PierresTreats.Solution/README.md

 ## Description

 _This is a C# web app built with the ASP.NET Core MVC web development framework.
 It utilizes Entity Framework Core for mapping C# object classes into SQL database schemas.
 For the purposes of development, the database is hosted through a local server using MySql.
-It is intended for a hypothetical client who runs a factory, with machines and engineers.
-The client is able to add both engineers and machines to the database, assigning them names upon creating.
-The client is then able to indicate, through many-to-many relationships, which engineers are trained/authorized to perform maintenance on given machines.
-The client is able to view individual engineers and see a list of all of the machines that the engineer is able to service, and the client is able to view individual machines and see a list of all of the engineers that are authorized to that machine.
-The client can also delete machines or engineers and remove client-machine connections.
-The program stores these values in a SQL database, and the database schema is constructed using code-first development and migrations through EF Core Design package_
+The project uses the Identity Authentication and Authorization feautres provided through the ASP.NET 'Identity' namespace in order to create user accounts with password authentication.
+Any user can read the offerings on the website, but only logged-in users can make edits to the website. _

 ## Setup/Installation Requirements